AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/overview.md

 ## Required packages

 Adobe Commerce on cloud infrastructure uses Composer to manage the dependencies and upgrades for projects.
 For local development, you  must install the PHP and Composer versions that are compatible with your Cloud project.
-For example, if you are using the Commerce 2.4.6 cloud template, you can see that the [`.magento.app.yaml`](https://github.com/magento/magento-cloud/blob/2.4.6/.magento.app.yaml) configuration file uses **PHP 8.2** and **Composer 2.2.21**.
+For example, if you are using the [!DNL Commerce] 2.4.6 cloud template, you can see that the [`.magento.app.yaml`](https://github.com/magento/magento-cloud/blob/2.4.6/.magento.app.yaml) configuration file uses **PHP 8.2** and **Composer 2.2.21**.

 Composer installs the required libraries and dependencies for your project in the `vendor` directory.
 The following required Composer files are in the project root directory: